acquia/blt/readme/extending-blt.md

           server:
             port: 8888
             url: http://127.0.0.1:${behat.server.port}
-          # If true, Selenium standalone server will be launched with Behat.
-          launch-selenium: true
-          # If true, PhantomJS GhostDriver will be launched with Behat.
-          launch-phantomjs: false
           # An array of paths with behat tests that should be executed.
           paths:
             # - ${docroot}/modules